-Poll: Nearly 4-In-5 Voters Concerned Incivility Will Lead To Violence
+Poll: Nearly 4 In 5 Voters Concerned Incivility Will Lead To Violence

 Those numbers are similar to polling in July 2017, when 70 percent of Americans said the tone in Washington had gotten worse under Trump.

-That's far higher than those who said the tone in Washington had gotten worse under President Obama by the summer of 2009.
+That's far higher than those who said the tone in Washington had gotten worse under President Barack Obama by the summer of 2009.
 A survey conducted by Gallup for USA Today in July 2009, when Democrats in the House first revealed the Affordable Care Act, found 35 percent believed the tone had gotten worse; 42 percent said it had stayed about the same.

 When it comes to the suspicious packages, neither the president nor the media fare very well.
-Fifty-two percent of voters said they think the president has not acted responsibly in his handling of these incidents, and 50 percent of voters also said the media has not been acting responsibly in its reporting of them.
+Fifty-two percent of voters said they think the president has not acted responsibly in his handling of these incidents, and 50 percent of voters also said the media have not been acting responsibly in its reporting of them.

-Those answers are predictably split along party lines — with 83 percent of Democrats saying the president has handled the incidents irresponsibly, and 72 percent of Republicans saying the media has reported on them irresponsibly.
+Those answers are predictably split along party lines — with 83 percent of Democrats saying the president has handled the incidents irresponsibly, and 72 percent of Republicans saying the media have reported on them irresponsibly.

 In this last NPR/PBS NewsHour/Marist poll before Tuesday's elections, it's worth noting that, overall, the fundamentals of the election have not changed.
-The president's approval rating has remained very consistent — and historically low compared to other presidents.
+The president's approval rating has remained very consistent — and historically low compared with that of other presidents.

-And the latest results of the so-called generic ballot question of who people are more likely to vote for in their district: Democrats lead.
+And the latest results of the so-called generic ballot question of whom people are more likely to vote for in their district: Democrats lead.
 Among all registered voters, Democrats led by 6 percentage points (50 to 44 percent), but among likely voters, the Democratic advantage is 9 percentage points.
 That is a range that can mean trouble in the House for Republicans, said pollster Lee Miringoff, director of the Marist Institute for Public Opinion, which conducted the poll.

 "Those are numbers Democrats need," Miringoff said, adding, "That's likely to convert to a flip of the House."